Best Banks for Small Business Loans

 Commercial real estate loans

-Commercial loans can be used for many purposes, such as investing in property or securing a physical location when starting a retail business.
-Terms can last anywhere from five to 25 years or longer, and may not require a balloon payment at the end.
+Commercial loans can be used for large purposes, such as investing in property or equipment when starting a retail business.
+Terms can last anywhere from five to 25 years or longer.
 However, you typically need to provide a down payment of 20% or more.

 Uses: Business owners needing to purchase or refinance commercial real estate are likely going to seek out a commercial real estate loan.
-You have a higher chance of approval if your business has operated for at least two years or longer, with a minimum credit score of 650 or higher.
+You have a higher chance of approval if your business has operated for at least two years, with a minimum credit score of 650 or higher.

 SBA loans